California Divorce RequirementsFrequently Asked Questions About Divorce in California

 Appealing or Modifying Your Final Divorce Decree

-California requires that one party be a resident of California for 6 months and a resident of the county for 3 months where the divorce is filed.
-There is a 6 month waiting period before the divorce becomes final.
+California requires that one party be a resident of California for six months and a resident of the county for three months where the divorce is filed (the only exception to this requirement is noted below).
+There is a six month waiting period before the divorce becomes final.

-The first step in the divorce process is filing a Joint Petition for Summary Dissolution of Marriage.
+For the simplified process (Summary Dissolutions), the first step in the divorce process is filing a Joint Petition for Summary Dissolution.

 Do you qualify for a Summary Dissolution of Marriage in California?
-You must meet the following requirements:
+All of the following requirements must be met:

-If you do not meet these requirements you must file for a regular divorce.
+If you do not meet the Summary Dissolution requirements above, you must file for a "regular divorce".

-If you and your spouse can agree on all of the terms of your divorce, you can secure a "regular divorce" if you do not qualify for an divorce by summary dissolution.
+If you and your spouse or partner can agree on all of the terms of your divorce, you can secure a "regular divorce" if you do not qualify for a divorce by summary dissolution.
 In this case, you have an "uncontested divorce."

-If you and your spouse can agree about how to handle money, property, and parenting, you have an "uncontested case."
-You also have an uncontested case, if your spouse will probably not file any forms in court disagreeing with your requests.
-If your spouse fails to file a Response in the case (defaults), your case can be completed as an uncontested case even if you and your spouse do not agree on everything.
+If you and your spouse or partner can agree about how to handle money, property, and parenting, etc., you have an "uncontested case."
+You also have an uncontested case if your spouse or partner will probably not file any forms in court disagreeing with your requests.
+NOTE: In order to have an "uncontested case" in California, the parties must agree on, create, sign, and file a written agreement (Settlement Agreement) with the Divorce documents.
+If your spouse or partner fails to file a Response in the case (defaults), your case can be completed as a "default case", even if you and your spouse or partner do not completely agree on everything.

 Most uncontested cases can be handled by mail and brief contacts with a judge.
-You may not have to see the judge at all.
+In some cases, you may not have to see the judge at all.